SCIInstitute/ShapeWorks/docs/workflow/optimize.md

 ## Optimizing Correspondences

-You can use either ShapeWorksStudio or `shapeworks optimize <parameters.xml>` command to optimize your shape model.
+You can use either ShapeWorks Studio or `shapeworks optimize <parameters.xml>` command to optimize your shape model.
 Both use a set of algorithmic parameters to control the optimization process.

 ![Optimization Parameters](../img/workflow/params.png)